GMAT Administration

 Policies on Academic Honesty

-While taking the GMAT, test-takers are prohibiting from using anything characterized by the test's administrators as "testing aids," which "include but are not limited to beepers, pagers, pens, calculators, watch calculators, books, pamphlets, notes, blank sheets of paper, rulers, stereos or radios, telephones or cellular (mobile) phones, stopwatches, watch alarms, dictionaries, translators, thesauri, personal data assistants (PDAs), and any other electronic or photographic devices or potential aids of any kind."
-Scratch paper (referred to as "noteboards") is provided by test proctors and must be returned at the end of the test.
+Scratch paper (referred to as "whiteboards") is provided by test proctors and must be returned at the end of the exam.
 Test-takers are not allowed to communicate with each other during the test period.
 Possible sanctions for violations of these policies include dismissal from the test center, cancellation of scores, a ban on future testing, and (if appropriate) criminal prosecution.

 Test Security

 A number of on-site measures are taken to ensure the integrity and security of the GMAT assessment process.
 Upon arrival at the test center, students are photographed, their signatures are taken digitally, and in some cases their palm vein patterns are recorded.
-The test center is subject to audio and video recording for the entire test period.
-Test-takers are not allowed to remove any materials associated with the test from the test center, and the non-disclosure agreement prohibits discussion of test content before, during, or after the administration of the GMAT.
-Students must agree to all of these measures, or they will not be allowed to take the test.
-Test security helps prevent instances of fraud, such as taking the GMAT on behalf of someone else.
+The test center is subject to audio and video recording for the entire exam period.
+Test-takers are not allowed to remove any materials associated with the exam from the test center, and the non-disclosure agreement prohibits discussion of test content before, during, or after the administration of the GMAT.
+Students must agree to all of these measures, or they will not be allowed to take the exam.
+Test security helps prevent fraud, such as taking the GMAT for someone else.

 Accommodations for Disabled Students